History of AnDY

 At this time, the clinic was only able to see and assess a maximum of two families per week.
 In 2003, Lucy and Peter were joined by Professor Cathy Creswell.
 Together they were successful in obtaining some large research grants which enabled the clinic to expand to offer assessments and treatment to children from both East and West Berkshire.
 This development saw them working with around 400 new families per year.
 In 2011, the clinic became accessible to even more families when Dr. Polly Waite achieved research grant funding, allowing the clinic to further expand to include adolescents with anxiety disorders.

-An exciting new development for 2017 is the initiation of a new, University run clinical service.
-Previously, AnDY conducted assessments to check eligibility for research, while treatment delivery was the responsibility of the CAMHS service.
-In our current form however, in order to compliment the A&D Pathway, we are providing brief evidence-based treatments for children & young people before they reach CAMHS, as well as providing a high quality research and training environment.
+In 2017, we saw the initiation of a new, University-run clinical service.
+Previously, AnDY conducted assessments to check eligibility for research, while treatment delivery was the responsibility of the BHFT CAMHS service.
+From 2017, however, in order to compliment BHFT CAMHS, we began providing brief evidence-based treatments for children and young people before they reached BHFT CAMHS, as well as providing a high quality research and training environment.
 This makes AnDY a unique service combining research and treatment within a University environment.